 Academic research faculty play primary roles in laboratory safety and in developing and maintaining an effective safety culture within their research groups.
-Principal investigators should take the following steps to promote this kind of culture?
+Principal investigators should take the following steps to promote this kind of culture:

-Encourage open and ongoing dialog about safety.
-Graduate students and other research staff are dependent, financially and educationally, upon prindependent, mancially and educationally, upon principal investigators' grants and research projects.
+Encourage open and ongoing dialog about

+safety.
+Graduate students and other research staff are dependent, financially and educationally, upon principal investigators' grants and research projects.
 This sense of dependence may inhibit them from raising safety concerns because of fear that the principal investigator will feel that they are less focused on